Introduction

 See how we are supporting them.

-EU humanitarian aid helps health facilities offer comprehensive services, including in-patient wards for refugee and host communities.
-It also provides clean water, sanitation facilities and hygiene promotion to prevent illnesses.
+EU humanitarian aid helps health facilities provide comprehensive services, including in-patient wards for refugee and host communities.
+It also provides clean water, sanitation facilities, and hygiene promotion to prevent illnesses.

-Care for survivors of sexual and gender-based violence and preventive work with communities in the camps is also provided.
+Care for survivors of sexual and gender-based violence and preventive work with communities in the camps are also provided.

 The EU contributes to the education of refugees and young people.
 We provide learning opportunities for more than 135,000 pupils enrolled in schools in the Dadaab and Kakuma camps.

 The situation is worse for girls and other vulnerable learners, such as children with disabilities.
-They are often left behind in an increasingly resource-scarce education environment.
+They are often left behind in an increasingly resource-scarce educational environment.

 The EU supports education projects targeting children with disabilities and requires that at least 50% of the beneficiaries are girls.